reallyreadit/blog/_posts/2020-03-15-coronavirus.markdown

 </p>

 <p>
-We can trace a lot of our growth to <a href="https://readup.com/comments/organizer-sandbox/coronavirus-why-you-must-act-now">Twitter</a>, <a href="https://readup.com/comments/organizer-sandbox/coronavirus-why-you-must-act-now">my newsletter</a>, etc, but we also think that the coronavirus has also lifted our numbers a bit.
+We can trace a lot of our growth to <a href="https://readup.com/comments/organizer-sandbox/coronavirus-why-you-must-act-now">Twitter</a>, <a href="https://readup.com/comments/organizer-sandbox/coronavirus-why-you-must-act-now">my newsletter</a>, and a few other sources, but we also think that the coronavirus has given us a bump.
 During times of crisis (both real and imagined) people feel an increased need to seek out high-quality, reliable information.
-In general, a good rule of thumb is <em>go to where the readers are.</em>
+In general, a good rule of thumb is this: <em>go to where the readers are.</em>
 </p>

 <p>
 Here are the coronavirus stories that won AOTD on Readup.
-Ya'll know I love drinking my own Kool-Aid, but I legit think this is the best coronavirus reading list you'll find anywhere.
-These are the pieces that people are <em>actually</em> reading:
+Ya'll know I love drinking my own Kool-Aid, but I still want to say this: I genuinely believe that this is the best coronavirus reading list you'll find anywhere.
+After all, these are the articles that people are <em>actually, really</em> reading:
 </p>

 <p>